Southeastern Kentucky Baptist Hospital

-The Southeastern Kentucky Baptist Hospital, formerly known as the Corbin Municipal Hospital, was located in Corbin, Kentucky.
+The Southeastern Kentucky Baptist Hospital, previously known as the Corbin Municipal Hospital, is a former medical center in Corbin, Kentucky.

 The Corbin Municipal Hospital was constructed in 1951 1 15 and expanded with medical offices that were constructed later across the street.
 A major expansion in the mid-1970’s doubled the facility’s size.